tnware/django-entra-auth/docs/azure_ad_config_guide.rst

 ------------

 Copy your secret (value).
-It will be become hidden after a short time, so be sure to note this quickly.
+It will become hidden after a short time, so be sure to note this quickly.

 .. image:: _static/AzureAD/08-copy_Secret.png